 Rolena is a country-loving girl who wears cowgirl boots and has dreamed of being Cinderella since she was four.
 She has an explosive imagination that leads her on crazy adventures in other worlds, yet she somehow always ends up back at her desk with a pencil and cup of coffee in hand.
 Besides writing late at night and devouring books, she has a tremendous love of music and musical theater, which led her to become a stage director and vocal teacher.

 Her favorite places to be are up in her Attic, the local bookstore, or any place with people.
 On her shelf of favorite books you’ll find The False Prince, The Prisoner of Zenda, The Choosing, Princess Academy, and The Lost Girl of Astor Street.
 Her favorite thing to do is laugh.

 Though she has tried to stop writing, she’s never been able to and has no intention of doing so in the near future.
 Or ever for that matter.
-Being a part of the Kingdom Pen staff blessed her with many writerly friends who all kept her dream to write alive—a passion she hopes to pass on to all her writing friends, including the ones she has yet to meet.
+Being a part of the Story Embers staff has blessed her with many writerly friends who have all kept her dream to write alive—a passion she hopes to pass on to all her writing friends, including the ones she has yet to meet.
 You can connect with Rolena and learn more about her writing endeavors over at The Author’s Attic.